hacs/integration/docs/developer/include_default_repositories.md

 _NB!: The list is case sensitive._

-When a PR for this is merged, it will be a part of the next planned minor release (0.X.0), if no release is planed a release will be created about a week after the first addition.
+When a PR for this is merged, it will show up in HACS after the first scheduled scan (every 500min).

 **Examples:**